 It uses firewire to connect with your computer.
 This means the audio quality is top notch, and the latency is almost zero.
-It can handle 16 inputs at once, and can send and receive audio to and from your computer, at the same time.
-It also boasts 4 AUX sends, and 2 internal FX buses.
+It can handle 16 inputs at once.
+It can also send and receive audio, to and from your computer, at the same time.
+It boasts 4 AUX sends, and 2 internal FX buses.

 The only time you would ever need this kind of hardware is if you were recording a show with multiple hosts.
 And maybe a live band to boot.
 Still, a podcaster can dream, right?

 4. Recording Software

 Now that you've got a way to capture your voice and send it to the computer, you need some sort of way to record and edit it.
 This is where recording software comes into play.
 This kind of software is known as a DAW, or Digital Audio Workstation.